AskBid/cli-jobs-indeed/README.md

 # Jobs Indeed CLI Scraper
-This CLI will allow you to create searches, by Job Position and Location (UK), with http://www.indeed.co.uk/.
-You will be able to create multiple searches and then compare and analyse each of them for example getting where the higher salaries are.
+This CLI will allow you to search for different Job Position (by http://www.indeed.co.uk/).
+You will be able to create multiple searches and then compare and analyse each of them for example getting the higest paid job between all the searches.

 ## Installation
 Prerequisite: you have `ruby`,`gem` and `bundle` installed